NatroxMC/Messaging/.github/CONTRIBUTING.md

 * Ensure the PR description clearly describes the feature.

 #### **Do you have questions about the source code?**
-* Ask any question about how to use the Common in the GitHub issues section.
+* Ask any question about how to use the Messaging in the GitHub issues section.

 ## General Contribution Rules
-* By contributing to the Common project your code/contribution will be licensed under the [Apache Version 2.0](../LICENSE) license.
+* By contributing to Messaging project your code/contribution will be licensed under the [Apache Version 2.0](../LICENSE) license.